 A larger pendulum made for a better clock, since the slower motion meant less friction and wear.
 The longcase clock uses a pendulum about a meter long, so each swing of the pendulum counts out exactly one second.
 (It was only after the 1876 song “My Grandfather’s Clock” that longcase clocks came to be known as grandfather clocks.)
 Longcase clocks require rewinding every 30 hours for less expensive clocks while more expensive ones had 8-day movements.
 However, some 30-hour clocks were designed to fool guests into thinking they were actually the more refined 8-day clocks through the use of fake mechanical details.

-Pendulum clocks were handmade by craftsman through the 19th century, and were thus very expensive and viewed as a status symbol for the wealthy.
+Pendulum clocks were handmade by craftsmen through the 19th century and were thus very expensive and viewed as a status symbol for the wealthy.
 As such, they would always be housed in a public area of the home like an entryway or sitting room.
 By around 1930, electric clocks became much more common and pendulum clocks were mostly used only for their antique value.

 We hope you’ve enjoyed these images of pendulum and grandfather clocks in the log home.
-If you are setting the time back an hour on your pendulum clock this weekend, though, be aware that on most pendulum clocks you can only do this by instead going forward 11 hours.
+If you are setting the time back an hour on your pendulum clocks this weekend, though, be aware that on most pendulum clocks you can only do this by instead going forward 11 hours.
 If you’re looking for a new log home to display your antique pendulum clock, please call Real Log Homes today or fill out the form below for more information!